bohnelang/Apache2_ReverseProxy_Imageproxy_Reduce_Filesize_On-the-fly/Readme.md

-# On-the-fly image converting, file size reduction and caching by apache2
+# On-the-fly image converting, file size reduction and caching by apache2 reverse proxy

 By reducing image quality one can reduce image size enormously.
 When using a content management system there is the disadventage that users often can upload images from camera or smartphone with original size directly.